-Refuse to Support Bullying TV Shows
+Refuse to Watch (or promote) Bullying TV Shows

-Years ago, everyone on TV shows was nice (remember Bullseye, with lovely Jim Bowen engaging with guests, who were never humiliated, even if they missed the dartboard, and lost the speedboat?)
+Years ago, everyone on TV shows was nice (remember Bullseye, with Jim Bowen engaging with guests, who were never humiliated, even if they missed the dartboard, and lost the speedboat?)

 Today, many TV shows echo social media, offering lazy programmes built on cruel jokes, exclusion and public humiliation.
 They (sadly) draw big crowds and advertising pounds, creating a society obsessed with bullying, ‘winning’, empty fame and prize money.